-This insurance is cost-free for staff members themselves.
-It is possible for family members to pay to join (via TEO, our HR system).
-It does not exempt you from joining the standard Health Insurance.
+This insurance is free for staff members.
+It is possible for family members to join the insurance by paying a surplus.
+To have them join you you should submit an application via TEO, our HR system.
+This insurance does not exempt you from having to join the standard health insurance.